MokubaAttack/scripts/mokuba_colab/readme.md

 - vae_safe : str ( default : "vae.safetensors" ) It is the vae file.
 If you select the file that doesn't exist, Normal Vae is used.
 - pag : float ( default : 3.0 ) It is pag_scale ( a parameter of PAG ).
 - url : str ( default : "" ) If you input the webhook url of discord, images are sent to discord.
-- j_or_p : str ( default : "j" ) It is the format of output files. "j" is JPG format, and "p" is PNG format.
 - p : mokupipe object ( default : None ) If you input the return of this module, you can use same pipeline without making the pipeline.
 - dtype : str ( default : "f16" ) It is the calculation accuracy.
 Choices are f16, f32 and bf16.
 - dev : str ( default : "cuda" ) It is the device that calculates.
 Choices are cuda and cpu.